-“Verbit’s technology combines AI with humans to transcribe voice content with 99% accuracy in nearly half the time (1 hour of video content can be transcribed in 5 minutes).
+“Verbit’s technology combines AI with humans to transcribe voice content with targeted 99% accuracy in nearly half the time (1 hour of video content can be transcribed in 5 minutes).
 They’re seeing a lot of success working with universities to level the education experience for students who have hearing impairments.
 They’re also working in the legal space to help address the court reporter talent shortage.”

 Tom Livne (Verbit CEO) Interview

 Voicebot caught up with Verbit CEO Tom Livne to learn more about the company and the timing of the funding round.

 Voicebot: You show a focus on horizontal services such as transcription and captioning as well as two verticals in legal and academic.
 Will the new funding be used to deepen your focus in these areas or do you intend to use it to invest in new vertical and/or horizontal markets?

 Tom Livne: Because of the high demand from academia and law, we’re looking to use this funding to help support these sectors on a larger scale.
 The funding will also be used to add support for our platform in other languages, invest in recruit talent for our New York office, and focus on sales, marketing, and customer success.

 Voicebot: There is a lot of innovation in speech-to-text (STT) technology today to feed NLUs for voice assistants.
 Yet, your business model takes just the front end of that process and refines it for transcription services.
 Given all of the STT innovation, why do you think Verbit has grown so quickly over the past year?
 Was it simply an underserved market because of the rise of video and podcasting?